 Different land surfaces may heat up at differing rates, given their exposure to similar amounts of incoming solar radiation - mostly based on their colour.
 Darker surfaces will absorb incoming radiation much more quickly than will lighter surfaces, and thus the temperatures above these surfaces may be quite different.
 This explains why glider pilots often find ascending air and hence lift above dark ploughed paddocks or patches of dark forest.

-Any of the factors described in the bullet points above may combine to create the differing maximums and minimums we experience from day to day.
+Any of the factors described in bullet points (a) to (g) above may combine to create the differing maximums and minimums we experience from day to day.